jeuxdemains/vector-os/README.md

 Remember -- there is no glibc here, there are no standard C functions.
 Everything has to be coded from scratch.

+Update# 1:
+Added support for USB keyboard/mouse input.
+It uses legacy USB support which is basically an emulation for PS/2 as there is no standardization and it's a huge mess...

+Update# 0:
 Currently it boots to 16 bit real mode, switches to 32 bit mode, inits the Global Descriptor Table and loads the Kernel.
 Coding a standard library would be priority number 1.